AlexBandurin/sentiment_analysis/README.md

 ## Project Overview

-The primary objective of this project is to develop a tool to monitor and interpret the sentiment towards a company using news text data to come up with a prediction for future price change (percent change) using a Large Language Model (GPT) tool.
+The primary objective of this project is to develop a tool to monitor and interpret the sentiment towards a company using news text data using a Large Language Model (GPT) tool.
 The goal is to provide regular buy/sell recommendations based on the analysis of market sentiment and emerging trends.

 ## Phases of Development:
 <!---